Craniofacial Clefts: Tessier Classification, Types, & Management

 💡

-Tip: Lateral clefts affect bone more, medial clefts affect soft tissue more.
+Tip: Lateral clefts affect bone more, and medial clefts affect soft tissue more.

 Techniques

-To achieves these goals, a myriad of techniques is available.
+To achieve these goals, a myriad of techniques is available.
 These include:

 💡